Mohaned5/PanFusion-SDXL/README.md

 <details>
 <summary>Do it yourself</summary>

-Alternatively, you can run the following command to download the layout labels and render the layout yourself:
+Download and render layout labels:

 ```bash
 cd data